tobyhodges/fair-research-software/episodes/00-introduction.md

 ![*The Turing Way project illustration of aspects of reproducible research by Scriberia, used under a CC-BY 4.0 licence, [DOI: 10.5281/zenodo.3332807][ttw-illustrations]*](https://the-turing-way.netlify.app/_images/reproducible-definition-grid.svg){alt='Four cartoon images depicting two researchers at two machines which take in data and output the same landscape image in 4 different ways.
 These visually describe the four scenarios listed above.'}

-In this course we mainly address reproducibility, as the first step towards generalisability (the ultimate goal of research).
+In this course we mainly address the aspect of reproducibility - i.e. enabling others to run our code to obtain the same results.

 We can also further differentiate between: